Convectioniproclozide569/BastionRoute/README.md

 **IMPORTANT: PLEASE READ CAREFULLY BEFORE USING THIS SOFTWARE.**

-Project Odessos is an open-source network utility designed exclusively for legitimate network management, authorized administrative tunneling, authorized security audits, and educational research purposes.
+Project BastionRoute is an open-source network utility designed exclusively for legitimate network management, authorized administrative networking, authorized security audits, and educational research purposes.

 ### 1. Prohibited Use Case Policy
 Any use of this software for unauthorized, malicious, or illegal activities is strictly prohibited.
 This includes, but is not limited to: